aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-group-definition/_index.md

 - **What IDEs are supported?** Any Java IDE such as IntelliJ IDEA or Eclipse.
 - **How much code is required?** Less than 30 lines of Java code to load a project and display group details.

+## How to Read Group Definition Data
+Below is a concise, step‑by‑step walkthrough that shows **how to read group** information from a `.mpp` file.
+Each step includes a short explanation followed by the exact code you need to run.

 ## What is read group definition?
 A *group definition* in Microsoft Project describes how tasks are grouped together based on criteria (e.g., status, priority).
 Reading this definition lets you programmatically inspect the grouping logic, colors, fonts, and sorting order applied in the project file.